-Physical Therapy Guide to Core Muscle Injury (Sports Hernia)
+Physical Therapy Guide to Athletic Pubalgia — Core Muscle Injury

-Core muscle injury, often misleadingly called a “sports hernia,” is a condition that mainly affects athletes who play soccer, hockey, football, and rugby, and who run track.
-It is more common in males than females.
-A full 94% of these injuries occur gradually from unknown causes; the other 6% are caused by a specific traumatic incident, such as being "checked" from behind while playing hockey.
-Stress from repetitive twisting, kicking, and turning at high speeds is a likely cause of injury.
-Casual exercisers and nonathletes can also experience this kind of injury.
-Physical therapists can help individuals with core muscle injury improve their abdominal and hip strength and flexibility in order to safely return to their desired sport or activities.
-Physical therapists are also part of the prehabilitation and rehabilitation team for people who require surgery for core muscle repair.
+Athletic pubalgia (core muscle injury) is often misleadingly called a sports hernia.
+It is a condition that mainly affects athletes who play soccer, hockey, football, and rugby, and who run track.
+It is more common in males than in females.
+A full 94% of these injuries occur gradually from unknown causes.
+A specific traumatic incident, such as being checked from behind while playing hockey, cause the other 6%.
+Stress from repetitive twisting, kicking, and turning at high speeds is a potential cause of this injury.
+But casual exercisers and nonathletes also can experience core muscle injury.
+Physical therapists help people with core muscle injury improve strength and flexibility in the abdominal muscles and hips, and help them safely return to their desired sport or activities.
+If surgery is required, physical therapists help people before and after surgery, to prepare for and recover from the surgical procedure.

 Repetitive hip and pelvic motions typical in sports can cause injury to the lower abdominal area.
 Imbalances between the hip and abdominal muscles can, over time, cause overuse and injury.
-Weakness and lack of conditioning in the abdominals also might contribute to the injury.
-Ironically, aggressive and unsafe abdominal exercise programs can also cause or aggravate a core muscle injury.
-A core muscle injury usually occurs where the abdominal muscles attach in your pelvis.
-There is no protrusion of organs, but there are tears in tendons and muscles, such as those surrounding the hip.
-This makes the term “hernia” a misnomer, as the term hernia means when organs from your abdomen come out through spaces, such as the inguinal canal.
-Nerve irritation can also occur, contributing to the uncomfortable symptoms.
+Weakness in the abdominals and lack of conditioning also might contribute to the injury.
+Aggressive and unsafe abdominal exercise programs can cause or aggravate a core muscle injury.

 How Does It Feel?

 Chronic groin pain is a hallmark symptom of core muscle injury.
-It occurs in 5% to 18% of athletes, and varies with the sport being played.
+It occurs in 5% to 18% of athletes.
 Sharp groin pain with exertion is also a typical symptom.
-Pain often occurs exclusively with intense sprinting, kicking, twisting, or "cutting," and subsides rapidly with rest.
-Significant training and competition time can be lost due to related chronic groin pain.

-- Sharp or stabbing pain in the groin region that occurs mainly with running, sprinting, cutting, pivoting, kicking, or twisting.
+- Sharp or stabbing pain in the groin or lower abdominal region that occurs mainly with running, sprinting, cutting, pivoting, kicking, or twisting.

-- Pain that is often isolated to 1 side of the groin.
+- Pain on one side of the groin.

-- Pain that radiates into the inner thigh.
+- Pain or numbness that radiates into the inner thigh.

-- Pain isolated to the groin when coughing or sneezing.
+- Pain in the groin when coughing or sneezing.

-- Minimal to no pain in the groin when resting, sitting, or sleeping.
+- Little to no pain in the groin when resting, sitting, or sleeping.

-- Tenderness to touch or pressure on the lower abdominal area.
+- Tenderness to touch or pressure put on the lower abdominal area.

-Note: If you have groin pain that isn’t relieved with rest from activity, you could have other potentially serious medical conditions involving the digestive, urinary, or reproductive systems.
-Consult your physician.
+Note: If you have groin pain that isn’t relieved with rest, you could have another potentially serious medical condition involving the digestive, urinary, or reproductive systems.
+Consult your physician

 How Is It Diagnosed?

-If you see your physical therapist first, your therapist will conduct a thorough evaluation that includes taking your health history.
-Your therapist may ask whether you:
+If you see a physical therapist first, they will conduct a thorough evaluation that includes taking your health history.
+They may ask whether you:

-- Have groin pain that occurs when you are sprinting, twisting, or kicking.
+- Experience groin pain while sprinting, twisting, or kicking.

 - Have had any injuries to your hip, low back, or groin.

-- Have recently completed any intense abdominal or core strengthening exercises.
+- Recently completed any intense abdominal or core strengthening exercises.

 - Recall a particular movement or incident when you first felt pain in the area.

-- Experience groin pain that limits your desired level of sport performance.
+- Experience groin pain that limits your desired level of sports performance.

-Your physical therapist also will conduct standard strength tests of your hip muscles, and tests to measure the flexibility of your hip and thigh muscles.
-Your physical therapist will assess how well you can isolate or contract certain muscles.
-A thorough examination of your hip and low back movements may also be performed.
+Your physical therapist also will conduct standard strength tests of your hip muscles, and perform other tests to measure the flexibility of your hip and thigh muscles.
+They will assess how well you can isolate or contract specific muscles.
+They also will conduct a thorough examination of your hip and low back movements.

-Your physical therapist may use additional tests to investigate for knee joint or lumbar spine injuries.
+Your physical therapist may use additional tests to determine if you have any other hip joint, knee joint, or lumbar spine injuries.

-To provide a definitive diagnosis, your physical therapist may collaborate with a sports medicine physician or other health care provider.
-The physician may order further tests—such as magnetic resonance imaging (MRI) — to rule out other injuries to your hip, low back, or pelvis, and further confirm the diagnosis of a core muscle injury.
+To reach a specific diagnosis, your physical therapist may collaborate with a sports medicine doctor or other health care provider.
+Your doctor may order further tests (MRI, ultrasound, or X-rays) to rule out other injuries to your hip, low back, or pelvis, and further confirm the diagnosis of a core muscle injury.

 How Can a Physical Therapist Help?

-Conservative treatment of core muscle injuries includes rest and physical therapy.
-Your physical therapist will provide treatments to target the key problems found during the examination.
-Your therapist will design an individualized treatment program for you that targets your condition and goals, to help you safely return to your sport or normal activity levels.
+Conservative treatment of core muscle injuries includes changes to your activities and physical therapy.
+Your physical therapist will use treatments to target the problems found during their evaluation.
+They will design a personalized treatment program for you based on your condition that focuses on your goals to help you safely return to your sport or normal activity levels.

-Some cases of more severe injury may require surgery.
-Most patients with a core muscle injury are advised to first attempt a conservative course of treatment for 4 to 6 weeks.
-If groin pain continues to occur after that time, surgery may be recommended.
-If you decide to have surgery, your therapist can help you regain your strength and flexibility following the procedure.
+Some cases of more severe core muscle injury may require surgery.
+A conservative course of treatment that includes physical therapy for four to six weeks is the first recommendation for most patients.
+If groin pain continues after that time, surgery may be recommended.
+A recent study found that 50% of patients with core muscle injury recovered with conservative treatment.
+If you decide to have surgery, your physical therapist can guide you in regaining your strength and flexibility after the surgical procedure.

 Treatment Without Surgery

-Physical therapy will focus on addressing the key problems that are found during your evaluation.
-The key issues that are often found with this injury include poor hip strength and flexibility, and a reduced ability to activate or turn the abdominal muscles to stabilize the pelvis.
+Physical therapy will focus on addressing the key problems found during your evaluation.
+These problems often include poor hip strength and flexibility, and a reduced ability to activate or turn the abdominal muscles to keep the pelvis stable during intense activity.

-Your physical therapist will also caution you to avoid certain activities and exercises that cause groin pain.
-Ice may also be applied to decrease pain in the area of injury.
-Your therapist may advise you to:
+Physical therapy treatments will address your condition without causing pain or making your pain worse.
+Your physical therapist also will teach you to modify sport or training activities that cause groin pain or hinder your recovery.
+Ice may also be applied to decrease pain.
+Your physical therapist may advise you to:

 - Avoid aggressive or painful stretching.